Dutchmick/loan_repayment_prediction/README.md

 **Data source**: [Kaggle Home Credit Dataset](https://www.kaggle.com/c/home-credit-default-risk)

 # Notebook structure
-**I - Exploratory Data Analysis** which explores the dataset in preparation of the cleaning and modelling **II - Data Cleaning** which prepares the dataset for the predictive modelling **III - ML ensemble** which applies ensemble modelling to select the best algorithm and parameters.
+## I - Exploratory Data Analysis** which explores the dataset in preparation of the cleaning and modelling

+## II - Basic data cleaning & modelling
+Data cleaning and modelling which can quickly be deployed and used to develop a benchmark predition model

+** Notebooks:**
+- Data cleaning notebook
+- Modelling notebook

+## III - Advanced data cleaning & modelling
+Showcase of more advanced techniques that can be applied to improve model performance.
+The notebook is meant to showcase some techniques, but may not necessarily apply to this project.

+Examples of more advanced techniques:
+- *IQR outlier removal* - Statistical method which removes outliers falling outside the Inter Quartile Range (IQR)
+- *Missing data prediction* - Estimate missing values using machine learning algorithms
+-

+** Notebooks:**
+- Data cleaning notebook
+- Modelling notebook

 # Potential improvements